Do you want to improve your small business email marketing strategy?

-That’s because the advantages of email marketing are undeniable and not dependant on company size.
+That’s because the advantages of email marketing are undeniable and not dependent on company size.
 These include:

 - Owning Your Traffic: Unlike social media or SEO, you won’t have to worry about changes in algorithms killing your traffic.
 With email, your list belongs to YOU.

 - Saving Money: The cost of entry for email marketing is very low.
 In fact, you can start email marketing for free.

 - Generating Passive Income: Once you create a profitable email series, you can leave it on auto-pilot.
 That means anyone who joins your list will go through your email campaigns and generate more revenue without any additional work from you.